carandreyn/BlurryPhotoSeeker/README.md

 ## Overview

-BlurryPhotoSeeker is a simple tool for detecting and moving blurry photos from a selected folder.
+BlurryPhotoSeeker is a simple WPF tool for detecting and moving blurry photos from a selected folder.

 ## Features